akamac/cloud-init/readme.md

-If you need to restart system after plugin execution, set `reboot = True` before exiting the script, so the module can suspend execution of the next plugin and resume after system has been restarted.
-To handle reboots the module keeps a *state* file in `/var/lib/cloud-init/` directory where it stores a current execution step.
+If you need to restart system after plugin execution, set `reboot = True` before exiting the script, so the module can suspend execution of the next plugin and resume after the system has been restarted.
+To handle reboots the module keeps a *state* file in `/usr/lib/cloud-init/` directory where it stores the current execution step.
 To reset the state run `cloud-init --set-state 0`

 ## openssl rsautl